-Although an ultrasound of the neck using high-risk sonographic characteristics plus followup cytology from FNA can reasonably identify thyroid cancers, it is still unclear if population-based or targeted screening can decrease mortality rates or improve important patient health outcomes.
-Screening results in the identification of indolent thyroid cancers which would not have resulted in any morbidity or mortality in a person's lifetime.
-Treatment of these overdiagnosed cancers can pose real harms, including complications from surgical and RAI treatment.
+Although an ultrasound of the neck using high-risk sonographic characteristics plus followup cytology from FNA can reasonably identify thyroid cancer, it is still unclear if population-based or targeted screening can decrease mortality rates or improve important patient health outcomes.
+Screening results in the identification of indolent thyroid cancer which would not have resulted in any morbidity or mortality in a person's lifetime.
+Treatment of these cases of overdiagnosed cancer can pose real harms, including complications from surgical and RAI treatment.
 There is a lack of evidence to understand the true magnitude of overdiagnosis as well as the risk markers that predict indolent versus progressive thyroid cancer.